Rosten98/gerodev/_pages/02_about.md

 ---
 layout: page
-title: Sobre mí
+title: About me
-permalink: /about/
+permalink: /about
 published: true
 ---